Digital Music Production and Composition

 -Sound design: manipulating, shaping, and processing sound as an expressive medium.

--Using and manipulating samples to incorporate outside sound sources into the student’s works.
+-Sampling: using and manipulating samples to incorporate outside sound sources into creative works.

 -Song structure: forming the linear architecture and flow of a piece.

 -Song orchestration: an examination of the vertical layering of sounds to create expressive textures.

 -Sound and Visuals: incorporating visuals and video into sound pieces.